coupergateway/couper/docs/README.md

 ### Expressions

-Since we use HCL2 for our configuration, we are able to use attribute values as
+Since we use [HCL 2.0](https://github.com/hashicorp/hcl/tree/hcl2#information-model-and-syntax) for our configuration, we are able to use attribute values as
 expression:

 ```hcl